reTHINK-project/dev-runtime-nodejs/README.md

 - Deployed in main app
 - It's used to load and activate Hyperties

-###2.2  Hyperty running in same contex as the Runtime Node:
+###2.2  Hyperty running in same context as the Runtime Node:
 <p align="justify">In order to be able to develop and manipulate hyperty instace.
 The Runtime Node allows implementing hyperty Context Sandbox (is faux sandbox, just JavaScript module) in the same context as the Runtime.Likewise,the runtime browser, where hyperties app are loaded and then executed in the same context as the Runtime.
 Accordingly, the developers/users can interact directly from the Runtime with hyperties' instances.</p>

 <p align="justify">Despite the functionality aspect of this approach.
 This implementation represnets considerable threat to the Runtime.
 In fact, an hyperty running in the context app has same hardware resources as the runtime.
 Therefore, executing a malicious code on this Context app,or if the code threw an error at some point of its execution, the whole runtime is compomised.</p>
 In brief this implemenation provides functional Runtime without worrying about the security aspect.
 ###2.3  Hyperty running in an isolated Sandbox:
-On the contrary of what was said before.
-In this implementation, the hyperty is totally isolated in Nodejs child process, as sub process it has its own V8 NodeJs engine.
-As a result, it runs on its own isolated context. labeled as Service Context.
+<p align="justify">On the contrary of what was said before.
+In this implementation, the hyperty is totally isolated in Nodejs child process, as sub process, it has its own V8 NodeJs engine.
+As a result, it runs on its own isolated context.</p>
+Labeled as  ``Service Application``  in above architecture.
+A use case we could thing of, consists of having a server hyperty that regularly monitors other servers, and sends back collected data (statistics) to the Runtime Node.

 ###3.
 Quick Start
 First you need to clone this repository: